firozkhan18/technologies-notes/Kafka/Kafka-Concepts.md

 You now have a complete setup of Kafka with a Spring Boot microservice that can produce and consume messages.
 This setup demonstrates how to send messages to a Kafka topic and process them in real-time.
 You can expand this example by adding error handling, more complex message types, or integrating with databases.
 If you have further questions or need additional features, feel free to ask!

+---

-Certainly!
-Below is a comprehensive overview of the common Kafka configuration properties used in a Spring Boot application, along with descriptions and purposes for each setting.
+Overview of the common Kafka configuration properties used in a Spring Boot application, along with descriptions and purposes for each setting.
 I'll also provide an example of how to set these properties in `application.properties`.

 ### Kafka Configuration Properties